 The grant will also contribute to the establishment of a new, interdisciplinary Program for the Study of Religion at UBC.

-This project has been made possible with a $3 million grant from the Canadian Social Sciences and Humanities Research Council (SSHRC), as part of their new Partnership Grant initiative, with matching funds from partner institutions and other contributors.
+This project has been made possible with a $3 million grant from the Canadian Social Sciences and Humanities Research Council (SSHRC), as part of their new Partnership Grant initiative, with approximately $3 million in matching funds from partner institutions and other contributors.

 A full report on the CERC’s findings will be available in 2018, when UBC will also host a large public workshop and museum exhibition to illustrate its central findings.
 Ongoing reports and list of publications and public policy reports from the six-year project will be posted on UBC-SFU’s Centre for the Study of Human Evolution, Cognition and Culture (HECC) site at hecc.ubc.ca.